 Blog entry by Alessia Martine

-Chloe Decker is a self-professed security expert; she has been making the people aware of the security threats.
-Her passion is to write about Cyber security, cryptography, malware, social engineering, internet and new media.
-She writes for Microsoft products at office.com/setup.
+Sam John is a self-professed security expert; he has been making the people aware of the security threats.
+His passion is to write about Cyber security, cryptography, malware, social engineering, internet and new media.
+He writes for Norton security products at norton.com/setup.